Sagar4173/ONYX/docs/EMAIL_SETUP.md

 # Email Configuration Guide

-The SecureDevOps Platform now supports real email sending for user verification and password resets.
+The ONYX Platform now supports real email sending for user verification and password resets.
 This guide explains how to configure different email providers.

 ## Quick Setup